VoltCruelerz/OwlMarble-Magic/feats/feats.md

 - You have advantage on saving throws that prevent Exhaustion and you suffer the effects of exhaustion one level lower than the number of levels of exhaustion you have.
 You only die if you reach 7 levels of exhaustion.
 - If you make a contested ability check and tie, it goes in your favor, unless the opposing party also has this feat, in which case the tie resolves normally, maintaining the status quo.

+## Infectious Optimism [New]

+- When you have Disadvantage on an ability check, you gain a +5 bonus to the roll.
+- When an ally within 30 feet of you fails an ability check or saving throw, you can use your Reaction to allow them to reroll the d20 test.
+Once you have done so, you cannot do so again until you finish a short or long rest.

 ## Inner Power [KibblesTasty]

 _Requirement: Ki or Psi points_